chrislconover/Bodega/README.md

     directory: .documents(appendingPath: "Quotes")
 )

-// Alternatively Bodega provides a DiskStorageEngine out of the box too.
+// Alternatively, Bodega provides a DiskStorageEngine out of the box.
 // It has the same API but uses the file system to store objects. ¹ let storage = DiskStorageEngine(
     directory: .documents(appendingPath: "Quotes")